Literature & Languages

 "The English Department at Marymount very much prepared me for any professional endeavor insofar as I was pushed to hone my writing, analytical, and critical thinking skills as a student.
 I felt completely prepared for graduate study and eased rather seamlessly into my career."

 -Jeb.
-D. Butler, Director of Admissions at Columbia Law School
+D. Butler, former Director of Admissions at Columbia Law School

 See what other graduates have done with their English degrees.

 By the end of the senior year, English majors develop the skills to:

 - Produce coherent, clear, and well-organized writing in a variety of genres for a variety of audiences and purposes

 - Think flexibly and critically about issues and solve problems creatively, both individually and in collaboration with others

 - Manage their time effectively and work independently to complete complex projects

 - Express ethical values, examine issues from multiple perspectives, and respond with empathy to the range of human experience, both in writing and in personal interactions

 - Present material effectively in an oral format